napari/napari.github.io/fundamentals/installation.md

 $ pip install napari
 ```

-### choosing differnt backends
+### choosing different Qt backends

+Most users can safely ignore this section.
+If, however, you aim to use napari together with software that uses PyQt5, or have some other reason to prefer that Qt backend, read on.

+[Qt](https://www.qt.io) is a C++ library that provides unified graphical user interface (GUI) elements and interactivity across platforms and operating systems.
+Several libraries exist for accessing these elements from Python, which we call in the context of napari a *backend*.

-The default napari backend is [PySide2](https://wiki.qt.io/Qt_for_Python), which is fine for most users.
-A small percentage of users may wish to use a [PyQt](https://www.riverbankcomputing.com/software/pyqt/intro) backend instead.
+The default napari backend is [PySide2](https://wiki.qt.io/Qt_for_Python), and this is what you get if you type `pip install napari` or `conda install -c conda-forge napari`.
+If you wish to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) as the backend instead, you can install napari with this single command:
-If you want to install napari with a [PyQt](https://www.riverbankcomputing.com/software/pyqt/intro) backend with a single line command, you can use:
 ```
 pip install pyqt5 napari
 ```